tighten/ziggy/README.md

 # Ziggy - Use your Laravel Named Routes inside Javascript

 Ziggy creates a Blade directive which you can include in your views.
-This will export a JavaScript object of your application's named routes, keyed by their names (aliases), as well as a global `route()` helper function which you can use to access your routes in your JS.
+This will export a JavaScript object of your application's named routes, keyed by their names (aliases), as well as a global `route()` helper function which you can use to access your routes in your JavaScript.

 ## Installation